 Vanderbilt makes three commitments to cultivate a community of talented intellectuals from all social, cultural, and economic backgrounds:

 - Your ability to pay won’t affect your chance of admission (for U.S. citizens and eligible non-citizens).

 - We meet 100% of your family’s demonstrated financial need.

 - Your financial aid will NOT include loans.
 This initiative does not include income bands or income cutoffs that limit eligibility.

 Learn more about Vanderbilt's commitment to access and affordability through need-based financial aid at admissions.vanderbilt.edu/financial-aid.

 Vanderbilt awards merit-based scholarships to applicants who demonstrate exceptional accomplishment and intellectual promise.
 Vanderbilt’s three signature merit scholarships offer full-tuition awards for up to eight semesters plus a summer stipend for research, study abraod, a creative endeavour, community service, or the required Immersion Vanderbilt experience.
-The deadline to submit merit scholarship applications is December 1, 2017.
+The deadline to submit merit scholarship applications is December 1, 2018.

 Learn more about Vanderbilt's merit scholarship programs at vanderbilt.edu/scholarships.